 2019 bye-bye.
 You went by in a blink.
 And so much happened?
 Now look, 2020 is almost here.Yikes!
 I dare not think what will happen.

 As the day comes to a close, as the sun begins to hide its face and the moon begins to show its, as a warm ruddy glow shimmies atop the ocean’s weary surface, it’s the perfect time to take photos, forsaking brightly illuminated, definable faces in favor of silhouettes freckled with spangles of golden light. — David Marsh, Kauai photographer

 Yeah!
 So I was reading some boring stuff—I often do that— and then I came across this nifty article on the world’s best known wedding photographers.
 While I’m not one of the world’s best known, I wondered how I’d compare.
 I looked at their shots and I certainly saw some fantastic stuff; I saw big budget locations and big budget houses with spreading lawns and designer wedding gowns with stunning brides and more designer wedding gowns and more breathtaking locations.
 Yes, I was impressed.
 But you know, I seriously believe that my talent, skill, and experience would keep me in a level playing field with the very best of them.
 Each photographer in the article was asked some specific questions, so I’ve decided to ask myself similar questions.
 These are my answers.

-Specialties: Hybrid photography, which is also known as fusion, is what I’m known for.
-It’s a merger of stylish video and photography to tell a more complete story for weddings.
+Specialties: Hybrid photography — a merger of stylish video and photography to tell a more complete story for weddings.

 Ideal Client: Unique, a bit quirky, loose, lively, daring, coy—this pretty well sums up virtually every client.
 We’re all unique and I’ve never met two identical couples.
 Each has their own special qualities.
 By identifying at least one of them, I can style my photos to match the best of the client.